We want to be the trusted leader in our sector.

 Our governance structure

-The Board of Directors, Chairman, CEO and Executive Board supervise and manage our role in society and the CSV strategy.
-They are supported by the internal management bodies and relevant committees (as noted below) to deliver on our ambitions and commitments.
+The Board of Directors, Chairman, CEO and Executive Board supervise and manage our role in society and the Creating Shared Value strategy.
+They are supported by internal management bodies and relevant committees to deliver on our ambitions and commitments.

 The Nestlé Corporate Business Principles

-The Corporate Business Principles are reviewed by our Executive Board and aligned with international best practice and standards such as the UN Global Compact (UNGC) Principles.
+The principles are reviewed by our Executive Board and aligned with international best practice and standards such as the UN Global Compact Principles.

 ESG and Sustainability Council